October 19 & 22 2019

 All 3 stayed on to mentor Make Diversity Reality Lab, along with key Australian Mentors Charles Henden and Craig Bowler from Visitor Vision, Filmmaker Dominic Allen whose work Carriberrie has been screened as Dome Content as well as 360 at Festival across the world, and BBFF’s Osvaldo C. Alfaro (GreenhouseFX 3DVR) and J’aimee Skippon-Volke, (Collective Reality).

-If you are a NSW-based XR practitioner and interested in participating in the 2019 Make Diversity Reality Incubator, applications will be open shortly but yu can address any questions you have to workshops @ bbff.com.au.
+If you are a NSW-based XR practitioner and interested in participating in the 2019 Make Diversity Reality XR Accelerator, applications are open but you can address any questions you have to workshops @ bbff.com.au.